 In the upcoming weeks, I’ll take the brain-based design model I introduced here and in this post and unpack each step - one per week – to share activities from each stage of the model that you can use with your own content.

-If you’d like to get started designing brain-based learning, download my favorite learning activity resources using the button below.
+If you’d like to get started designing brain-based learning, download my favorite learning activity resources by clicking here.